 Diagnostic tests will help to pinpoint the exact cause of jaundice, these may include:

-Complete blood count, biochemical profile, and urinalysis: These common tests are used to evaluate the blood for signs of anemia, changes to the red blood cell structures, urine concentration, levels of bilirubin in the urine.
-These baseline tests can help your veterinarian determine if the cause of jaundice is pre-hepatic, how the liver is functioning (elevated liver enzymes), evaluate for blood parasites.
+Complete blood count, biochemical profile, and urinalysis to evaluate the blood for signs of anemia, changes to the red blood cell structures, urine concentration and levels of bilirubin in the urine.
+These tests can help your veterinarian determine if the cause of jaundice is pre-hepatic, how the liver is functioning (elevated liver enzymes) and evaluate for blood parasites.

 Depending on the results of the baseline tests listed above, your veterinarian may wish to perform further tests, such as:

-X-Rays or ultrasound to check the size and shape of the liver and check tumours, obstructions of the biliary tract etc.
+X-Rays or ultrasound to check the size and shape of the liver and check tumours, obstructions of the biliary tract and gallstones.

-Serologic tests to check for infection such as FIV, FIP, FeLV, toxoplasmosis.
+Serologic tests to check for infection such as FIV, FIP, FeLV and toxoplasmosis.

 Coombs test to check for immune-mediated destruction of the red blood cells.

-Nutritional support to treat hepatic lipidosis.
-This involves feeding a high calorie, high protein diet, if necessary via feeding tube.
+Aggressive nutritional support which involves feeding a high calorie, high protein diet and if necessary, a feeding tube.

-Hepatitis is treated with corticosteroids to reduce inflammation, pain medication may be prescribed where necessary.
-Your cat may be put on a low sodium prescription diet.
-Antibiotics will be prescribed if a bacterial infection is the cause.
-Other treatments may include fluid therapy, SAMe (S-adenosylmethionine) is a naturally occurring compound in the body.
+Other treatments may include fluid therapy to treat dehydration and correct electrolyte imbalances, SAMe (S-adenosylmethionine) is a naturally occurring compound in the body.
 Nutritional supplementation of SAMe can help to support the damaged liver by increasing levels of glutathione, a powerful antioxidant which helps the liver to remove drugs and toxins.

-Supportive care will also be necessary, this may include hospitalisation, rest, administration of IV fluids and nutritional support.
+Supportive care will also be necessary, such as hospitalisation, rest, administration of intravenous fluids and nutritional support.